davestephens/ansible-nas/README.md

 ## Hardware

 Ansible NAS should work on any recent Ubuntu box.
-Development is done on Ubuntu Server 18.04.1 LTS.
+Development is done on Ubuntu Server 18.04.1 LTS running on an HP Microserver.

-**TODO:** Test against a Raspberry Pi!

 ## How To Use